 In Canada, health services are provided in a confidential manner.
 This means that your doctor cannot discuss your health information with someone else without your permission.

-You can find a dentist by looking in the Yellow Pages.
+You can find a dentist by looking on the internet.
 It is generally not a problem to find a dentist who is accepting new patients.
 Remember: dental care is not covered by free government health insurance.
 However, you can get supplementary insurance to cover your dental care.

 If you need urgent medical help, quickly go to the emergency department of the nearest hospital or telephone the emergency number (911).
 Hospitals are listed in the front pages of the telephone book.